OpenMOSE/RWKV-LM-RLHF-DPO-LoRA/README.md

 This is experimental Experimental implementation of DPO LoRA for me

+still in development.
+I would be very happy if you could pull request

 I was able to train a v5.2 3b model with 32GB VRAM(r8, a16, DPO 1000Pairs)

 How to use test